- Find a Trail

 - Get Involved

-You can access the Glens Falls Feeder Canal Trail from numerous places.
-Parking is available at the Fort Edward-Glens Falls Amtrack Station on Wing Street; take Wing Street north to where it intersects with Factory Street.
+You can access the Glens Falls Feeder Canal Trail from numerous places. ; take Wing Street north to where it intersects with Factory Street.
 The trail is at the intersection.
+You can park nearby at the trailhead for the Empire State Trail at Mullen Park on McIntyre Street, and there is overflow parking across the street and at the lower end of the park.
 You can also park at Burgoyne Avenue and Feeder Tow Road, at Glens Falls Civic Center, off Glen Street along the river and at the western terminus at the Feeder dam (Haviland Avenue).

 This trail isn't a rail-trail, but there are rails to be found anyway.
 The trail is basically in two pieces, connected by road, separated by an industrial plant.
 The western end goes between Haviland Avenue and US-9.
 There is parking at Haviland, as well as picnic benches.
 You cross the canal to the south side and run on the towpath for quite a ways.
 Canal on your left, industries on your right.
 Watch for a canal basin with two sunken canal boats.